AsipheTyolo/Begginer_Friendly_SQL_Project/README.md

-# Covid 19 Data Exploration

-This project is basically about analysing and exploring data on the Covid 19 dataset

-## COVID-19 Data Statistics (2020-2021)
+# COVID-19 Data Exploration and Statistics (2020-2021)
-### Overview
+## Overview
 This project analyzes COVID-19 data from 2020 to 2021, focusing on trends in cases, recoveries, deaths, and other related statistics.
 The data visualizations and insights generated from this project aim to provide a clear picture of the pandemic's impact across different regions.

-Project Purpose
+### Project Purpose
-The goal of this project is to:

-Understand patterns in COVID-19 cases over time Compare statistics between countries and regions Visualize trends and uncover insights that may inform health responses and awareness
+The goal of this project is to: Understand patterns in COVID-19 cases over time Compare statistics between countries and regions Visualize trends and uncover insights that may inform health responses and awareness

 ### Dataset
 Source: [ https://ourworldindata.org/covid-deaths]